Readers' advisory: Indirect readers' advisory

 Indirect readers' advisory involves the creation of displays, bookmarks, and annotated book lists that a reader/patron can pick up and peruse on their own without actively engaging a readers' advisor.
 Indirect readers' advisory aids, particularly annotated book lists, focus on appeal elements rather than providing extensive plot summaries.
 Recently, some public libraries (like the Williamsburg Regional Library in Virginia) have begun experimenting with form-based readers' advisory, which allows for a richer indirect readers advisory experience.

 Maintaining a Staff Recommendations display is another way to improve a library's readers' advisory service.
 Since many readers are browsers, staff recommendations make it easier to select a book.

 In their 2001 article "Reader's Advisory: Matching Mood and Material," Ross and Chelton recommend placing books in four areas of the library in order to make the most of merchandising.
 These four areas are the entrance, the ends of stacks, high traffic areas, and the circulation desk.
 Placing the display in these areas ensure that patrons will see and, hopefully, utilize the books on display.
 Ross and Chelton also note that books, not posters and announcements, should be here because merchandised titles will circulate very quickly.

-Discussion of Readers' Advisory Resources

-There are numerous books, online subscription databases, and websites dedicated to readers' advisory.